 They say that death is the ultimate freedom, and I think for my parents, it was.

-As far back as I can remember, and from as much as I’ve been told, life for my parents was a series of traumatic events, often a result of their not-so-great life choices to try and disassociate themselves with the reality of life.
+As far back as I can remember, and from as much as I’ve been told, life for my parents was a series of traumatic events, often a result of their not-so-great attempts to disassociate themselves with the reality of life.
 This pattern continued into the last months of their lives.
-And I have no doubt in my mind that by the time their last day came, they were honestly and utterly exhausted by the trauma of being alive.
+And I have no doubt in my mind that by the time their last day came, they were honestly and utterly exhausted by the trauma of everyday life.

 I don’t believe my parents wanted to die, but I don’t think they couldn’t handle living.
 At least not the way they were doing it.